The National Texas Longhorn Museum

 FriedrichCatHideStar.jpg (19283 bytes)

 Among the most beautiful of all horn chairs ever made.
-Wenzel Friedrich offered this model as his top of the line, having a horn-veneered seat frame, inlaid ivory star, back seat cushion, with the cat hide covering.
-Sold new in 1889 for $85.
+Friedrich offered this platform rocker, with horn-veneered seat frame, inlaid ivory star, and two cushions in cat hide.
+Sold new in 1889 for $80.

 BuckhornChildsChair.jpg (598638 bytes)